robotsorcerer/robotsorcerer.github.io/_posts/2017-04-01-Adaptive-Control-Notes.md

     - [Doubly-Linked List](#doubly-linked-list)
     - [Binary Search Tree](#binary-tree)    -->

-## Notes updated sporadically.
+## Notes updated sporadically at best.
 Bear my typos.
 Bite the meat not the language.

 <a name='introduction'></a>
 ## `Introduction`